dmarcoux/DisplayEnergy/README.md

-_DisplayEnergy_ does exactly the same as the [EnergyCount](https://github.com/Crystallyne/EnergyCount) mod, except that it works for local split-screen.
+_DisplayEnergy_ does exactly the same as the [EnergyCount](https://github.com/Crystallyne/EnergyCount) mod, except that it supports split-screen.
 Thank you _Crystallyne_ for creating that mod.